After installing MySQL, you must initialize the data directory,

 BASEDIRis likely to be something like

-/usr/local.
+/usr/bin(for installation wtih MySQL Yum repository, or other means).
 The following steps assume that you have changed location to this directory.

 You will find several files and subdirectories in the

 BASEDIRdirectory.
 The most important for installation purposes are the